Eksingedalen

-Eksingedalen or Eksingadalen is a valley that makes up the northeastern part of Vaksdal Municipality in Vestland County, Norway.
+Eksingedalen is a river valley that makes up the northeastern part of Vaksdal Municipality in Vestland County, Norway.

 The Eksingedalen valley stretches over 50 km from the Vikafjell mountains all the way to the Inner Osterfjorden.
 The Ekso River (also known as the Storelvi River) runs through the entire valley, from alpine lakes all the way down to the Eidsfjorden, a small branch off the Inner Osterfjorden.
 The Stølsheimen Mountains surround the Eksingedalen valley.
 At 1433 m above sea level, Kvitanosi is the highest mountain peak around the Eksingedalen valley.
-The Modalen valley lies over the mountains to the north and the Modalen Tunnel connects the two valleys.
+Modalen Municipality and the Modalen valley lies over the mountains to the north and the Modalen Tunnel connects the two valleys.